What Debugging a CORS Error Taught Me About Problem-Solving

 "Why is CORS not working?"

-Which gave me generic, unhelpful advice.
+Which gave me generic, unhelpful advice that wasted precious time.

 "Clerk CORS error Payload CMS deployment"